anirudhjayaraman/anirudhjayaraman/README.md

 - 🖥 I’m currently attempting to understand asset price time series forecasting using LSTMs (RNNs) implemented with PyTorch.
 - 🌱 I’m also getting a data science nanodegree on Udacity
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 **2021 Goals:** Build a solid foundations for working in quant finance - including C++, Python, Stochastic Calculus and Machine Learning Algorithms.
-- ⚡ Fun fact: I was kidnapped by a rickshaw puller and cobbler duo as a 2-year old.
+- ⚡ **Fun fact:** I was kidnapped by a rickshaw puller and cobbler duo as a 2-year old.
 Got rescued by the Delhi police, even though I think it was God that intervened.

 ### Connect with me: